Virviglaz/esp32_buttons/README.md

 Description: This library allows you to dynamically or statically add a button handling functionality to your project just in a few lines of code.
 It creates a service task in the background that configures the pin of ESP32 gpio port and keeps polling it for activity.
 If the activity were detected the related callback function is being called.
+The POSEDGE or NEGEDGE parameter specifies the way how the button is connected to the pin.
+POSEDGE means that the button is connected between the supply voltage and pin and NEGEDGE that the button is connected between pin and ground.

 ## Example of use
 ### Callback function